-Photography has been a part of my life for the last 10 years, taking me all the way back to my days at Disney (ahem, where I accidentally started the “Andy’s coming” meme) and my galavanting travels (if you’re into looong stories, you can read here).
+Photography has been a part of my life for the last 10 years, taking me all the way back to my days at Disney and my galavanting travels.
 It was the vehicle to so many adventures over the years, but as time went on I came to learn that the fuel needed to keep that spark going was found in the mountains – and in a connection to nature.

 Not in the literal sense, but I still remember cresting over the mountains and coming into the Yosemite Valley at Yosemite National Park back in 2016.
-Dumbstruck and ugly crying, I could barely believe my eyes – the magic and the sheer awe of the landscape was dreamlike, but so, so real.
+Dumbstruck and eyes tearing up, I couldn’t believe it – the magic and the sheer awe of the landscape was dreamlike, but so, so real.

 I was hooked.

 …who woulda thought, some rocks and a few waterfalls would hit me like a landslide?

 The kind of speechless that propels you to leave behind the 9-5 life and move across the country to start a new life near the wild.

 It didn’t matter where since my standards were based off the suburbs of Chicago – where the only peaks I was used to were skyscrapers.